Claris FileMaker WebDirect 19 Guide

 If a web user closes a browser window or clicks the web browser's Refresh button, FileMaker WebDirect leaves the current session without signing out or activating the OnWindowClose and OnLastWindowClose script triggers.
-If the web user clicks the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server or the FileMaker Cloud product, activating the OnFirstWindowOpen and OnWindowOpen script triggers.
+If the web user clicks the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server or FileMaker Cloud, activating the OnFirstWindowOpen and OnWindowOpen script triggers.

 Step 9: Set up external data sources

 In addition to data entered by web users, FileMaker WebDirect custom apps can access external ODBC and FileMaker data sources.

 To support authentication with an ODBC data source in FileMaker WebDirect, use FileMaker Pro to store the user name and password for the data source in the custom app.
 See FileMaker Pro Help.